WHO shuts Sierra Leone lab after worker infected with Ebola

 The WHO plans to send protective equipment for medical staff in Equateur.

-A 65-year-old woman with Ebola-like symptoms died in the Equateur's capital Mbandaka, health workers said on Tuesday, raising concerns of a possible spread to an urban centre.
+A 65-year-old woman with Ebola-like symptoms died in the Equateur's capital Mbandaka, health workers said on Tuesday, raising concerns of a possible spread to an urban center.

 Health Minister Kabange Numbi confirmed the death but said the cause was not yet known.